GoPlausible/.github/profile/README.md

 All methods expenses and fee details are in following table (those not in this table have just normal 1 MinFee):

+Note: This section (Fees) is subject to further updates and changes and is work in progress!

 | Method | Fee           | Amount|Description|
 | ------------- |:-------------:| -----:|
 | New PoaP                     | 1 MinFee      |   2 MinFee |